ZillaKami: Musical style and influence

 ZillaKami's music has been described as merging elements of hardcore punk and heavy metal with trap music, by incorporating electric guitars and guttural shouted vocals and aggressive lyrical themes.
 His lyrics often depict themes of extreme violence, death, masochism and drug-use.
 In an article by Complex magazine, writer Jacob Moore described his music as "the most merciless rap music since Necro".

 He cites his biggest influences as Title Fight's albums Floral Green and Hyperview, DMX, as well as Radiohead's album In Rainbows and Onyx.

+Controversy

+In a now deleted thread of tweets in July of 2024, Zillakami's ex-girlfriend alleged that he sexually assaulted her at the age of 15, while Zillakami was 22.
+Additionally, she would allege that he emotionally abused her for years, landed her in the hospital, and had a camp that had "countlessly underage girls back stage [sic]".
+In response, Zillakami stated that he "was dealing with severe depression during and after his last tour and was taken advantage of by someone who used him for their own gain".
+He also stated that he was blind to the person's ulterior motives and was introduced to harmful substances to alter his state of mind.